Ruth Gordon: Death and legacy

 On August 28, 1985, Gordon died at her summer home in Edgartown, Massachusetts, following a stroke at age 88.
-Her husband for 43 years, Garson Kanin, was at her side and said that even her last day of life was typically full, with walks, talks, errands, and a morning of work on a new play.
-She had made her last public appearance two weeks before, at a benefit showing of the film Harold and Maude, and had recently finished acting in four films.
+Her husband of 43 years, Garson Kanin, was at her side and said that even her last day of life was typically full, with walks, talks, errands, and a morning of work on a new play.
+She had made her last public appearance two weeks before at a benefit showing of the film Harold and Maude and had recently finished acting in four films.

 In August 1979, a small movie theater in Westboro, Massachusetts, was named the Ruth Gordon Flick.
 She attended the opening ceremony, standing on a bench in the lobby so she could be seen.
 The theater no longer exists.
 In November 1984, the outdoor amphitheater in Merrymount Park in Quincy, Massachusetts, was named Ruth Gordon Amphitheater in her honor.